vamping111/terraform-provider-testmark/website/docs/d/eips.html.markdown

 # Data Source: aws_eips

-Provides a list of Elastic IPs in a region.
+Provides a list of Elastic IPs.

 ## Example Usage

-The following shows outputing all Elastic IPs with the a specific tag value.
+The following shows all Elastic IPs with the specific tag value.

 ```terraform
 data "aws_eips" "example" {